 Korányi Project is one of the largest recent healthcare infrastructure projects of Hungary.

-In the framework of the Project, a new 7-floor Central Medical Care Building with a total floor area of 19,403 sqm is being built which will make Semmelweis University an active member of the emergency medical care of both Budapest and the surrounding region.
+In the framework of the Project, a new 7-floor Central Medical Care Building with a total floor area of 19,403 sqm is being built which will make Semmelweis University an active member of the medical care of both Budapest and the surrounding region.

 The technical content of the Project evolved over 5 years, when, in 2011, it was granted funding under the Central Hungary Operational Programme.
-A further phase was included later in 2011 which is based on Semmelweis Plan (a professional concept of the Ministry of National Resources on the reform of the national health care system).
+A further phase was included later in 2011 which is based on the professional concept of the Ministry of National Resources.

 Objectives of the Korányi Project are: institutional modernization, rationalization of resources, centralization, and the reduction of University sites.
 The completed project will enable patients an easier access to health care services.

-The new Central Medical Care Building will have an Emergency Centre, Traumatology ambulance treatment and inpatient units and Intensive therapy units, together with the needed operating and pre/postoperative capacity.
+The new Central Medical Care Building will have an Emergency Unit and other inpatient and Intensive therapy units, together with the needed operating and pre/postoperative capacity.
 A modern Radiology, Central Clinical Diagnostics, a Central Sterilizing and Bed Disinfection Unit, a Physiotherapy Unit and a Central Laboratory will provide for the whole Outer Clinical Site of the University.

-The new building will be an organic part of the Outer Clinical Site, and will have direct connection to the 2nd Department of Obstetrics and Gynaecology as well as to the Department of Diagnostic Radiology and Oncotherapy.
+The new building will be an organic part of the Outer Clinical Site, and will have direct connection to the 2nd Department of Obstetrics and Gynaecology as well as to the Department of Diagnostic Radiology.
 A corridor will serve as a passageway to all other clinical buildings (such as the 1st Department of Surgery, the 1st Department of Internal Medicine, the Department of Otorhinolaryngology, Head and Neck Surgery, the Department of Neurology, the Department of Psychiatry and Psychotherapy, and the Department of Urology).
 This corridor will be an extension of the already existing corridor, and by this, a complete corridor network will ensure the safe and fast access to the centralized functions.